codingMustache/codingMustache/README.md

 ## Joke of the Day

-I wish I could clean mirrors for a living.
-It's just something I can see myself doing.
+I used to work in a shoe recycling shop.
+It was sole destroying.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. FTP
+ 1. PC-9801
- 2. HTTPS
+ 2. FM-7
- 3. IRC
+ 3. Xmillennium
- 4. HTTP
+ 4. MSX

 <details>
   <summary>Answer</summary>
-  IRC
+  FM-7
 </details>